kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 There are many examples of web properties serving entirely different versions for different form factors.
 Google search does this, as does Facebook.
-Considerations for this include both performance (in page, and load time) and more general user experience.
+Considerations for this include both performance (fetching assets, rendering pages) and more general user experience.

 In the world of native apps, many developers choose to tailor their experience to a device class.
-For example, [Flipboard][flipboard] for iPad is a very different UI compared to Flipboard on iPhone.
+For example, [Flipboard][flipboard] for iPad has a very different UI compared to Flipboard on iPhone.
 The tablet version is optimized for two hand use and horizontal flipping while the phone version is intended for single hand interaction and a vertical flip.
 Many other iOS applications also provide significantly different